pniewiejski/react-redux-realworld-example-app/instruction/INSTRUCTION.md

 ## Exercise 10 - SLAP it - extract ArticleBody component

-The goal of this task is to get rid of the `marked` dependency in the Article component and SLAP it a little bit more.
+Goal: get rid of the `marked` dependency in the Article component and SLAP it a little bit more.
 This is just to show that those components can be really easy to read thanks to those small refactors.

 1. Replace `<div dangerouslySetInnerHTML={markup}></div>` with `<ArticleBody body={article.body} />`

 ## Exercise 11 - Destructure props in Article component (you will need that later)

-The goal of this task is to become a little bit more prepared for the hooks refactor that is coming.
+Goal: become a little bit more prepared for the hooks refactor that is coming.

 Also it cleans up the component interface.
 There is one place where you see what props are used where (mainly in the `render` method).

 ## Exercise 12 - Move ArticleMeta to shared components and inject ArticleActions with props

+Goal: make a hole - a configuration prop that we will use to exercise OCP and use it in the next task.

+1. Move `ArticleMeta` to shared components
+1. Look for hints 💡 in `ArticleMeta`

 ## Exercise 13 - Use ArticleMeta in ArticlePreview

+Goal: make use of the configuration prop prepared in the previous exercise.

+1. Use `ArticleMeta` in `ArticlePreview` component.
+2. Look for hints 💡 there.

 ## Exercise 14 (optional) - Extract FieldTab component in `Home/MainView.js`